 Air ride, bags, bagged.
 Whatever you want to call this suspension setup, it seemed that although Vw air ride had been around a short time in the UK, I really struggled to find any information specifically on Corrado Air ride.
 I couldn't find any details, pictures, tips and tricks at all.
 So perhaps this page will help those looking to fit air ride on their Corrado.

 My reason for this suspension setup?
-Well I'd just bought a new house and I couldn't get the Corrado on the driveway while running the FK Konigsport coilovers.
+Well it wasn't just for exterior.
+I'd just bought a new house and I couldn't get the Corrado on the driveway while running the FK Konigsport coilovers.
 And in a timely fashion, the coilovers decided to blow after only two years use!
 So it was decided that Air ride was the way to go.

 My plan for the air ride suspension install was to firstly keep the use of the original spare wheel, and to keep as much boot space as possible while looking good.
 The boot build took some thinking and working out with templates and lots of cardboard!